gauravbhand1611/oms-documentation/documents/additional-integrations/README.md

 ---
 description: >-
-    Learn about HotWax's reporting.
+    Learn about HotWax's Integration.
 ---
-HotWax has various BI Reports that clients use to monitor operations and make data-driven decisions.
+HotWax integrates with various platforms to streamline order processing, fulfillment, and efficient management.

 ## Topics